 Have Some Tech Detox Time

-If you are able to, have days or even just evenings where you completely unplug yourself from your phone and the internet.
+If you are able to, have days or even just evenings where you completely unplug yourself from your phone and the internet, and a nice living environment to go back to.
+If you’re looking for swanky new digs, check out this listing.
 Running your own business, especially when you do a lot of your work over the internet or the phone, can mean that you never truly feel like you’re not working – that is, until you close your laptop and turn off your cellphone.
 Some people like to have full tech detoxes where they go to places with no tech devices at all, for instance to go camping or to enjoy a spa break, but you don’t have to go this far to get the benefits if it isn’t your idea of a good time.
 Simply switching off for the evening and doing something else can be enough to refresh you.

 Take Breaks Throughout the Day

 It is important for everyone, no matter what they do, to take some breaks during the day, and this is especially true if you mostly work at a desk with a computer.
 You can avoid eye strain, back pain, and all kinds of other issues created by spending too long in the same position looking at a screen simply by making sure you get up and move around at regular intervals, and try to factor some exercise in, such as a walk on your lunch break.